This course is open for applications

 This course will enable you to:

-- Improve your presentation, communication, production management and organisation skills.
+- Improve your pitching and communication.

 You will be assessed through a combination of practical work, presentations and written assignments.

-For more details see our full glossary of assessment terms.
+See our full glossary of assessment terms.

-You may undertake self-directed industry visits to research and network with practitioners (e.g. model making, CG animation) through the Professional Practice modules.
+Where possible, you may undertake self-directed industry visits to research and network with practitioners (e.g. model making, CG animation) through the Professional Practice modules.

 The course is based in industry standard animation studios which are equipped with high-end Apple Macs and PCs with industry standard software and DVD authoring facilities as well as state-of-the-art 2D and 3D model animation equipment.
 You also have access to the Department's recently upgraded Media studios, EPI Centre, 3D Centre, Print fabrication facilities and newly extended library.